shadowbaofu/rogueEditor/README.md

 How can i use this on the local version of Pokerogue?
 - You can modify the API endpoints in the source to point towards localhost:8000.

+## Discord

+Would you like to contact me?
+- Add me on Discord -> onyxdev

 ## Final Words

 - I take no responsibility for your actions when using this script.